oodesign/sketch-styler/README.md

 # Sketch Styler (Sketch plugin)

 Styler is a Sketch plugin that assigns styles automatically to all of your unstyled layers.

-Find all details on www.sketchstyler.com.
+⚠️ <b>This plugin is discontinued</b>.
+It may continue to work on some projects, but we discourage using it for production work.

+We sincerely apologize for any inconvenience this may cause you.

+If you are interested on plugins to keep your design files clean, please check <a href="https://www.mergeduplicates.com">Merge Duplicates</a>.

 ## Assign Styles Automatically